Office of Research

 non-compliance poses to animal welfare.

-not limited to: (1) implementing measures to prevent
+are not limited to: (1) implementing measures to

-and Human Resources of the actions; (3) notifying
+of IACUC and Human Resources of the actions; (3)

 J. Before applying for grants that involve the use of

-and before filing an application with the IACUC to
+filing an application with the IACUC to undertake

-complete and pass CITI training as defined by the
+and pass CITI training as defined by the Office of

-found on the CITI Training page of its website under
+the CITI Training page of its website under the

 K. The President will appoint members of IACUC as